wangyida/forknet/README.md

-ForkNet: Multi-branch Volumetric Semantic Completion from a Single Depth Image
+# ForkNet: Multi-branch Volumetric Semantic Completion from a Single Depth Image

-The implementation of our paper accepted to **ICCV** *2019* (*International Conference on Computer Vision*, IEEE)
+The implementation of our paper accepted in **ICCV** *2019* (*International Conference on Computer Vision*, IEEE) **[Yida Wang](https://wangyida.github.io/#about), David Tan, Nassir Navab and [Federico Tombari](http://campar.in.tum.de/Main/FedericoTombari)**

-## Authors
-**[Yida Wang](https://wangyida.github.io/#about), David Tan, Nassir Navab and [Federico Tombari](http://campar.in.tum.de/Main/FedericoTombari)**

 ## Showcase